 A checking account is a convenient way to protect and access your money.
-For example, you can have your paycheck automatically deposited into your checking account and pay your bills directly from there.
-A checking account can also help you keep track of your spending either by entering transactions in an account register yourself, or through your Online Banking account.
-Here, you can view digital images of each check, after they clear and keep track of your available balance 24/7.
+For example, you can have your paycheck automatically direct deposited into your checking account and pay your bills directly from there.
+A checking account can also help you keep track of your account balance and spending.

-There are several things to ask yourself when choosing the best checking account:
+There are several things to consider when choosing the best checking account:

 - Which accounts have monthly fees or service fees, and how can I avoid them?